xmhk/FNFTpy/README.md

  * **alternatively**, you may add the FNFTpy folder to your Python path.

- * Of course, you need a compiled version of the FNFT C-library.
+ * Naturally, you need a compiled version of the FNFT C-library.
 See the [documentation for FNFT](https://github.com/FastNFT/FNFT) on how to build the library on your device.
  * FNFTpy needs to know where the C-library is located.